• Recipes

 Fresh vs Frozen Berries

-If you don't mind having streaks of blueberry juice throughout your pancakes, frozen berries will work fine here.
-Thaw them first, then drain away any juice.
+If you don't mind having streaks of blueberry juice throughout your pancakes, frozen berries are fine.
+Thaw first, then drain away the juice.

 Storing and Reheating